RishiAP/HouseGenie/README.md

    Professionals can create and update services they provide, and customers can browse and book these services.

 4. **Profile Visibility**:
-   - Professional profiles are public.
+   - Professional profiles are visible to admin and themselves but not by customer.
-   - Customer profiles are private and viewable only by the customer.
+   - Customer profiles are are visible to admin and themselves but not by any professional.

 ### API Endpoints